 Government of Canada.
 (1985).
 Copyright Act.
 Retrieved January 16, 2019 from: https://laws-lois.justice.gc.ca/eng/acts/c-42/index.html

 The contact information for your course Facilitator and their support team is provided on the first page of the FCNEd Student Lounge.
 All queries will be responded to within 1-3 business days.
 Course exercises and assignments will be marked within 3-4 business days.

 2. Accessing Course Materials

 Students will receive instructions on how to log into the FCNEd Student Lounge on the first day of the course.
 Once on the FCNEd Student Lounge, students see the course divided in four sections.
-The link for each multiple-choice evaluation is located at the bottom of the page of each section.
-Course evaluations measure knowledge and comprehension of application, critical thinking and affect of the topic.
+Each section contains a video explaining the course exercise for that section and a multiple-choice evaluation, located at the bottom of the page.
+Course exercises and evaluations measure knowledge, comprehension of application, critical thinking and affect of the topic.